SuperFuels/COMDEX/docs/Future Build/Libraries/Photon Language/AION INTELLIGENCE UPGRADE.md

 subgraph A [⚙ ActionSwitch + 💠 HexCore (action_switch.py + hexcore.py)]
-    A1[✅ DecisionEngine: Reflex vs Deep Resonance route] A2[✅ Integrate Prediction, Strategy, Creative, Codex subsystems] A3[Validate RuleRecipes before execution]
+    A1[✅ DecisionEngine: Reflex vs Deep Resonance route] A2[✅ Integrate Prediction, Strategy, Creative, Codex subsystems] A3[✅ Validate RuleRecipes before execution]
-    A4[✅ Commit action traces to .dc containers] A5[Emit execution telemetry] end
+    A4[✅ Commit action traces to .dc containers]
+    A5[✅ Emit execution telemetry] end end
 A5 --> A